 Nutrition, Lifestyle, Aging and Chronic Illness.

-In the course of the human life span, several changes occur in peoples health, due to a combination of genetic factors, lifestyle choices, environmental influences, medical and mental disease.
+These may be aggravated by a combination of genetic factors, lifestyle choices, physical and mental stress, environmental influences, medical and mental disease.
 There is a strong interest in identifying modifiable factors that can improve and maintain optimum health over the years.
 See Summary: Changes in Health Related to Aging

 The focus has been shifting from only the cure of illness to prevention and encouraged the study of healthy lifestyle, balanced diet, exercise, avoiding smoking and substance use, healthy sleep habits, positive social relationships and treatment of medical and mental health conditions.